written by: Andrew P. Dunning, Esq.

 Generally, an employer can require its employees to work in an alternative location as a condition of employment.
 An important distinction is that, although an employee is not entitled to work remotely as a matter of law, an employer can require an employee to continue work remotely following an office closure.
 As the situation develops, it will be easier for employees to reconcile their employment rights with state and local directives for business closures.

-Employees may seek unemployment benefits in the ordinary course if they are terminated due to Coronavirus concerns or resultant economic distress.
-Similarly, if an employee is quarantined as a result of the Coronavirus, an immune-deficiency, or because they are susceptible to infection, they remain entitled to unemployment benefits.
+Employees may seek unemployment benefits in the ordinary course if they are terminated due to COVID-19 concerns or resultant economic distress.
+Similarly, if an employee is quarantined as a result of the pandemic, an immune-deficiency, or because they are susceptible to infection, they remain entitled to unemployment benefits.
+Furloughed individuals, in addition to those who were laid off, may apply for unemployment benefits.
 On March 18, 2020, Nevada Governor Steve Sisolak announced that he ordered the State Employment Security Division to waive certain requirements for unemployment benefits, including the seven-day waiting period and the “work search” requirement.

 Hourly employees affected by office closures or layoffs remain entitled to compensation for hours worked prior to their termination.
 Nevada employers may, but are not required to, compensate terminated employees for any unused paid leave available for use by that employee upon separation.
 Where a terminated employee is rehired within 90 days of separation from the same employer and the separation was not voluntary, any previously unused paid leave hours must be reinstated per NRS 608.0197(1)(i).
 If an employee is contractually entitled to payment of unused leave hours upon termination, they may initiate an unpaid wage claim with the Nevada Labor Commissioner or file a civil suit to enforce the contract.